2 dead following argument at SW Philly restaurant

-SOUTHWEST PHILADELPHIA (WPVI) --Police said 2 people are dead Wednesday night after an argument erupted at a Southwest Philadelphia restaurant.
+SOUTHWEST PHILADELPHIA (WPVI) --Police said two people are dead after an argument erupted at a Southwest Philadelphia restaurant Wednesday night.

-It happened around 6:15 p.m. outside of BI Restaurant on the 6500 block of Elmwood Avenue.
+It happened around 6:15 p.m. outside of BI's Restaurant on the 6500 block of Elmwood Avenue.

+Twelfth district officers said they responded to a fight on the highway.

+They said, as they were pulling up, they heard multiple gunshots and saw two men fall on the street and another run back into the restaurant where he then collapsed.

-Police said two men in their 20s were shot multiple times, one was shot once in the head and the other was shot several times in the head and the torso area.
+Police said the two men outside, an 18-year-old and a 23-year-old, were shot multiple times.
+One was shot once in the head and the other was shot several times in the head and the torso area.

 Both men were pronounced dead at the scene.